 A good test for a gardener: When do you get your first peas?

 This undated photo shows peas harvested in New Paltz, N.Y.
-Shelling peas don't travel well because their sugars begin to turn to starch as soon as they are picked, making this vegetable a must-have home garden delicacy. less This undated photo shows peas harvested in New Paltz, N.Y.
-Shelling peas don't travel well because their sugars begin to turn to starch as soon as they are picked, making this vegetable a must-have home garden ... more In some gardening circles, a gardener's skill is measured by how soon he or she gets the first bowl of shelling peas on the table.
+Shelling peas don't travel well because their sugars begin to turn to starch as soon as they are picked, making this vegetable a must-have home garden delicacy.
+In some gardening circles, a gardener's skill is measured by how soon he or she gets the first bowl of shelling peas on the table.

 Add your comments below